 In addition to these critical services, through Bible studies, several of the caring Devereux Board members and staff are investing in the spiritual lives of these precious young people.
 As a result, many have accepted Jesus, are seeking a relationship with Him, and have requested to have their own personal Bibles.

-MPCS is partnering with Devereux to provide Bibles to every young person who desires to study God’s word!
+MPCS has partnered with Devereux to provide Bibles to every young person who desires to study God’s word!
 Ongoing, our Christian Life Student Council will be personalizing each Bible with an encouraging note and life scripture for each friend at Devereux.
-Please join us in supporting this important service opportunity by participating in Denim for Devereux on October 23 and by praying for the new believers, students, and staff at Devereux.
+Thank you for joining us in supporting this important service opportunity by participating in Denim for Devereux and by praying for the new believers, students, and staff at Devereux.